lunarmint/spotipyn/README.md

 # Spotipyn
- A Spotify-based web application that enables a new annotation layer.
+A Spotify-based web application that allows users to place annotations, or 'pins', into songs at specified timestamps.
+These pins are able to be customized with a message and a duration.

 ## Getting started
 **Step 1:** Clone the repository from terminal `git clone https://github.com/lunarmint/spotipyn.git`.